-Ok, so the key to everything being cooked perfectly here is timing.
+The key to everything being cooked perfectly, is timing.
 Because zucchini has a tendency to overcook and corn can easily lose that sweet burst of texture if cooked too long, there’s a strict order I’d like you to follow when making this.

 Brown the sausage and deglaze with rosé wine: Like any dish, you want to build on flavor.
 By browning the sausage first, then deglazing the pan with rosé (or any dry white wine), you have a wonderful salty base in the pan that’s full of flavor.

-Next, cook sauté the zucchini: While the pan is still hot from the sausage and has little remnants of brown bits, you want to essentially sear the zucchini.
-Once the zucchini is brown on all sides, the corn goes in for a literal minute, and just until it turns from pale yellow to a vibrant, bright yellow.
+Sauté the zucchini.
+While the pan is still hot from the sausage and has little remnants of brown bits, you want to essentially sear the zucchini.
+Once the zucchini is brown on all sides, the corn goes in for a literal minute- just until it turns from pale yellow to a vibrant yellow.

 To avoid splattering, I like to turn the heat off, THEN add the tomatoes and garlic.
-They’ll simmer for a few minutes, and then you’ll notice them break down and turn into a super thick sauce on their own, and at this point, we add the cream and throw the noodles into a big vat of boiling, salted water.
+They’ll simmer for a few minutes, and you’ll notice them break down and turn into a super thick sauce on their own.
+At this point, add the cream and throw the noodles into a big vat of boiling, salted water.
 Because fresh noodles only need a minute or two to cook, you really want to wait until the last minute to cook them.